MartinLLo/preprocessing_pipeline/README.md

     - S4.2-MOVENIFTI.py: moves the NIfTI files created and renamed according to subdirectory headings to a new and separate subdirectory exclusively.

 5) S5-DCM2STL
-    - S5-DICOM2STL.py: converts the processed scan series from S2-Removenoise into .stl files
+    - S5-DICOM2STL.py: converts the processed scan series from S2-Removenoise into STL files

 ## Required Packages
 The collection of scripts is written in Python and will require the following packages